migugalde/ITPH/iterations/iter2-1.md

 	As a counselor
 	So that I can schedule an appointment with my client I want to quickly book an empty room
-    And I want to quickly book using autofill for common room bookings And I want to see any errors to help me know what I did wrong when I make a mistake
+    And I want to quickly book using autofill for common room bookings and clients And I want to see any errors to help me know what I did wrong when I make a mistake

 User story 2: I want to add a new counselor to our counselors